This guide is constantly updated.

 - a final PDF version of your dissertation on a CD, which must be included in a hard

-plastic "jewel" case with a label containing your name, institution, and year of graduation;
+plastic case with a label containing your name, institution, and year of graduation

-- the completed copy of the Survey of Earned Doctorates (see below).
+- the confirmation page for the Survey of Earned Doctorates (see below)

 - Fee receipts for the following items: